prateekiiest/prateekist.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Prateek, currently working as a Research Software Engineer at Microsoft Research India with [Dr. Amit Sharma](http://www.amitsharma.in/) where am I working on building socio-technical mental health platforms as part of SCAI (<ins>Center for Societal impact through Cloud and Artificial Intelligence</ins>).
-I am also working with [Dr. Bryan Hooi](https://bhooi.github.io/) and [Siddharth Bhatia](https://www.comp.nus.edu.sg/~sbhatia/) as a research assistant on work related to <ins>Anomaly Detection in Large Graphs using Streaming Sketches</ins>.
+I am also working with [Prof. Malay Bhattacharya](https://www.isical.ac.in/~malaybhattacharyya/) as a research assistant on work related to <ins>Anomaly Detection in Large Graphs using Streaming Sketches</ins> <ins>and EHR analysis</ins>.

 My interests lie broadly in HCI (primarily Mental Health), Data Analytics and Mining as in large distributed platforms.
 I am also interested in interpretable ML, Recommender Systems and NLP.